Bardot (Australian band)

-Bardot was an Australian pop girl group which formed in 1999, consisting of Belinda Chapple, Sophie Monk, Sally Polihronas, Katie Underwood and Tiffani Wood.
+Bardot is an Australian pop girl group which formed in 1999, consisting of Belinda Chapple, Sally Polihronas, Katie Underwood, Tiffani Wood, and formerly Sophie Monk.
 The group formed on the Australian reality television series Popstars, which attracted high ratings and significant media exposure.
-This resulted in the instant success of Bardot's debut single "Poison" and debut album Bardot (2000), both which entered the Australian and New Zealand charts at number 1.
+This resulted in the instant success of Bardot's debut single "Poison" and debut album Bardot (2000), both of which entered the Australian and New Zealand charts at number 1.

 Following the departure of Underwood, Bardot released their second album Play It Like That (2001), featuring the top five Australian singles "ASAP" and "I Need Somebody", before parting ways in early 2002.
-In 2021, the compilation Greatest Hits was released to mark the group's 20 year anniversary.
+In 2021, the compilation Greatest Hits was released to mark the group's 20 year anniversary and the group reunited for festival performances in 2026 as a four-piece without Monk.

 History

 1999–2000: Popstars and debut album success

 Bardot formed on the Seven Network's first series of Popstars, a talent reality television show which sought to produce a five-piece girl group.
 The Australian series was only second to the New Zealand version which produced the group True Bliss.
 The act would be sponsored by the Austereo radio network, New Idea magazine and signed to Warner Music.
 In 1999, over 2,500 hopefuls turned up to auditions around the country, judged by radio presenter Jackie O, music executive Chris Moss, and Grant Thomas Management manager Michael Napthali, who would manage the group's career.

 Bardot's original line-up, including Barry (far left).

 After numerous elimination rounds, Chantelle Barry, Belinda Chapple, Sophie Monk, Sally Polihronas and Katie Underwood were selected.
 Shortly after the group's formation, controversy occurred when Barry departed the group with no explanation.
 During interviews years later, Barry clarified that she was forced to leave after taking Monk's weekly $100 money allowance, and forgetting to give it back to her.
 Polihronas would later state she felt Barry was "exploited" by the show and made out to be "the villain".
 Following her departure, judges selected Newcastle singer Tiffani Wood as the fifth member and the name "Bardot" was chosen in tribute of French actress Brigitte Bardot.
 Popstars began airing in February 2000 and followed Bardot during its recording sessions, photo and music video shoots, promotional activities and first live concert at the Sydney State Theatre.
 Considered a unique and fresh format at the time, it attracted on average more than 2.6 million viewers per episode, making it one of Australia's most successful, highest-rating programs of 2000.
 The series was nominated for "Most Popular Reality Program" at the 2001 Logie Awards.
 The success of Popstars led to widespread national media coverage and the group's instore signings attracted thousands of fans, translating into instant record sales success.